 You’ll be able to withdraw a portion or all of your funds via drawdown and can use your money to purchase an annuity, or spend as you see fit.
 No matter how big your pot or what you decide to do with it, you can take the first 25% as a tax-free lump sum.
 If you’re under 55 you won’t be able to access your pension.

 Unfortunately there are several early pension release scams targeting those approaching retirement so if you’re contacted by a company out of the blue, claiming they can help you access your pension even earlier than 55, it’s unlikely to be trustworthy.

 Don’t give out any personal details about your pension and don’t be fooled by a good sales patter or slick website.
-You can check the FCA register to see if a company’s regulated and there’s also an FCA warning list which gives details of unregulated companies you should avoid.
+You can check the Financial Conduct Authority register to see if a company’s regulated and there’s also an Financial Conduct Authority warning list which gives details of unregulated companies you should avoid.